 The Department of Pathology at UT Southwestern Medical Center is committed to its missions in diagnostics, research, teaching, and resident and fellowship training.
 Our facilities include approximately 54,000 square feet of lab and office space.
 Our Department comprises more than 100 of the most outstanding faculty in the country and more than 50 residents and fellows.
 We are home to more than a dozen graduate students at any given time.

-Interested in a Career in Pathology?
+Interested in a Pathology Residency?

 The Educational Experience

 The Department of Pathology offers comprehensive, in-depth training in all of the various pathology disciplines, as well as a complete array of subspecialty fellowship programs.
 It is our view that a strong academic environment with access to state-of-the-art and newly emerging diagnostic technologies is essential to the preparation of any pathologist for professional life in the 21st century, regardless of the ultimate practice setting.
 Therefore, basic training in our program is enhanced by extensive exposure to modern molecular diagnostics, advanced flow cytometric analysis, and molecular cytogenetics.

 The Department provides diagnostic services in a variety of clinical settings that include a large county hospital (Parkland Memorial Hospital), two private University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), a tertiary care private pediatric hospital (Children’s Health℠), a large university outpatient clinic (James W. Aston Ambulatory Care Center), and the Dallas Veterans Affairs Medical Center, exposing our residents, fellows, and faculty to the full spectrum of human adult and pediatric disease.